john-hawkins/DataRobot_Aggregated_Error/README.md

 ========================

-This project allows you to connect to DataRobot and re-rank the leaderboard by looking at the aggregated error of the a selection of the top models.
+This project allows you to connect to DataRobot and re-rank the leaderboard by looking at the aggregated error of a selection of the top models.

-You will need a data set to perform the calculation on, and this should be relatively small (on the order of megabytes) so that you can get results in a reasonable time.
+You will need a data set to use to calculate the aggregated error.

+This data set should be relatively small (on the order of megabytes) so that you can get results in a reasonable time.

 ## Dependencies